 |Guided Independent Study||Skills practice||1||140:00||140:00||N/A|

 |Scheduled Learning And Teaching Activities||Fieldwork||18||1:00||18:00||Student Concert|

 |Scheduled Learning And Teaching Activities||Fieldwork||18||1:00||18:00||concert attendance (professional lunchtime concerts)|

 Teaching Rationale And Relationship

-An introductory lecture introduces students to basic concepts and generic issues in performance learning and practice, including effective practising, issues of health and safety, repertoire studies and performance technique.
+An introductory lecture introduces students to the operation of the module, including basic concepts and generic issues in performance learning and practice, effective practising, issues of health and safety, repertoire studies and performance technique.
+Further lectures will address performance etiquette and the preparation of programme notes and assessment and feedback (including the self-assessment form).
 Group learning (masterclasses and workshops) and one to one teaching provide a focused basis for the development of performance skills on the student’s main instrument or voice and provide concentrated support and guidance for the student’s own private practice, research, listening and self-reflection, which is the core of this module.
 Students are encouraged to consolidate previous technical skills and also to stretch their horizons and experiences through a variety of encounters with unfamiliar genres and performance situations.including regular attendance at (and critical reflection on) student and professional concerts.

 The format of resits will be determined by the Board of Examiners

 |Performance||10||1||A||20||Interim recital/technical test|

 |Performance||12||2||A||70||Solo recital of 10-12 minutes; may be followed by a viva voce discussion|